raul23/equifax-data-breach/README.rst

   used older, buggy Struts versions.
 Some websites may depend on dozens or even hundreds of such apps, which may be scattered across dozens of servers on multiple continents.
 Once rebuilt, the apps must be extensively tested before going into production to ensure they don't break key functions on the site.
 [G]_

 - `Apache Struts`_ is used across the Fortune 100 to provide web applications in Java, and it powers front- and back-end applications, including Equifax's public website.
 [W]_

+- It is funny that the US officials said that it was important to name the four PLA members because according to them it will help to publicly shame them.
+Why would they feel shamed, especially now that they can't get out of China or they will be readily arrested?
+On the contrary, they would be treated as national heroes because they would have been able to steal important PII from millions of americans in one of the most important data breaches (we are talking about a credit monitoring company that collects tremendous amount of information about lots of people in the US and around the world).

+    None of them are in custody, nor are they likely to be any time soon.
+But officials said that charging and naming them served the purpose of **publicly shaming** them for their actions and enabled the United States to arrest them if they travel one day. []_ WP China rebuffs U.S. charges of cyberespionage over Equifax hack

 Links
 =====